aurora-opensource/xviz/docs/api-reference/io/overview-writer.md

-# Writers
+# XVIZ Writer

-Writers provide an interface to write XVIZ Metadata and Frames.
+XVIZ Writers provide an interface to write XVIZ Metadata and Frames.

 ## Example